Grantley Adams International Airport: Concorde Terminal

+The Concorde Experience closed on 1 July 2018 as a museum and in November 2024 the hangar was repurposed into a new departures terminal for sea-air passengers.

 Runway and taxiways

 The airport is at an elevation of 52 m above mean sea level.
 It has a single two-mile asphalt paved runway: 09/27 measuring 11017 × 148 ft.
 The airport has a single east-westerly runway, connected by six taxiway intersections with the aircraft parking area which is adjacent to the main terminals.
 As a result of the tradewinds that blow from the Atlantic Ocean across Barbados from the east, planes usually land and take-off in an easterly direction.
 This results in a typical flight path for arriving aircraft along the west coast of Barbados, while departing flights usually fly along the east coast.
 During some weather disturbances, such as passing hurricanes or tropical systems, planes may take off or land in a westerly direction such as on 29 August 2010.

 Navigation

 TBPB is equipped with VOR/DME and an ILS system.
 The airport operates 24 hours a day, seven days a week.